 For example, a 5-axis CNC milling centre can help out.
 While the more common 3-axis one has 3 linear axes of movement, 5-axis machines can also rotate the cutting head and the machine bed.

 This significantly improves the flexibility but also increases the cost.
 Even though CNC is a lot quicker, manual machining still has its place in the industry.
-Especially for low-volume prototyping.
+Especially for low-volume rapid prototyping.

 But CNC machining still prevails in the sector when high accuracy is necessary.
 This is the reason why so many industries take advantage of it, including: